WCTC is Accredited by The Higher Learning Commission (HLC)

 - Culinary Management is accredited by the American Culinary Federation Accrediting Commission and assures graduates that the curriculum has been guided by the American Culinary Federation.

-- Associate Degree Nursing and Practical Nursing are accredited by the National League for Nursing Accrediting Commission and assures graduates that WCTC meets their stringent standards and criteria for health professionals in nursing.
+- Associate Degree Nursing and Practical Nursing are accredited by the Accreditation Commission for Education in Nursing (ACEN) and assures graduates that WCTC meets their stringent standards and criteria for health professionals in nursing.

 - Human Services Associate is accredited by the Wisconsin Board for Alcohol and Other Drug Abuse Association and allows graduates to receive initial credentials as AODA Counselors in the State of Wisconsin.

-- Dental Hygiene is accredited by the Commission on Dental Accreditation, American Dental Association (ADA).
+- The Dental Hygienist program is accredited by the American Dental Association Commission on Dental Accreditation.

 - The Medical Assistant program is accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP) on the recommendation of the Committee of Accreditation for Medical Assistant Education.